 Medieval Theories of Obligationes

 Obligationes (literally, “obligations”) or disputations de obligationibus were a medieval disputation format that became very widespread in the thirteenth and fourteenth centuries.
 Although their name might suggest they had something especially to do with ethics or moral duty, they did not.
 The purpose of these disputations was strictly logical.
 Several kinds of disputations de obligationibus were distinguished in the medieval literature.
 The most widely studied kind to date was called “positio” (= positing).
-It is difficult or even impossible to map the genre to the genres modern logic, but issues involved include at least counterfactual and per impossibile reasoning, and dynamic commitment to remain logically consistent.
+It is difficult or even impossible to map the genre to the genres of modern logic, but issues involved include at least counterfactual and per impossibile reasoning, and dynamic commitment to remain logically consistent.
 Disputations de obligationibus appear to lay at the background of the modern practice of the academic “thesis defense.”

 - 1. Origins of the disputations de obligationibus